1onyng/Tuned/README.md

 Users will be able to:
 * Play their own songs
 * Play a sample
-* Adjust the color/style of the visualization
+* View frequency spectrum visualization for a specific song
-* See a detailed report of the frequency spectrum and its amplitude
+* Toggle between different animations

 ## Architecture and Technologies